jussstinpot/UCI-Homework-Justin-Pot/04-Pandas-Challenge/ReadME.md

 * Players between the age of 20 - 24 have the highest percentage of players
 * Overall the most observable information in the data set is that the game has more male players vs female and non-disclosed.
+* The item "Final Critic" was the most popular and profitable time for the game.

 ### Copyright